 Doing research is not just about reading a financial statement.
 Understand how certain events will affect the company, what changes will impact their earnings, and how the company plans to grow.

 Understanding these basic tips does not guarantee success for newbies, but it will prevent you from making big mistakes.
-Take them to heart and soon you will master the market.
+You won’t necessarily be the next stock market millionaire, but take them to heart and soon you will master the market.